 This sudden but complete change of attitude by the sorcerers never ceases to amaze.
 Almost at a stroke, they turned from abject servitude to the Pharaoh to the deepest and most sincere faith in God.
-The Pharaoh persisted in his arrogant refusal to accept the truth and condemned his courtiers for changing their convictions without
+The Pharaoh persisted in his arrogant refusal to accept the truth and condemned his courtiers for changing their convictions without waiting for his permission.
+Like all tyrants everywhere, the Pharaoh believed that he was in command of his followers' consciences as well as their livelihood.

 The days went by and Moses decided to lead his people out of Egypt to escape the Pharaoh's wrath and persecution.
 When the Pharaoh heard of this he gathered his army and went after them.
 As they drew nearer, Moses' followers became alarmed and said to him: "They are catching up with us" (61).
 The Torah records this episode in graphic detail and gives a description of the panic and fear which had struck the Israelites.
-But Moses said to them: "No, my Lord is with me, and He will guide me" (62).
-As they reached the Red Sea, God intervened and directed Moses to strike the water with his staff, and, lo and behold, the water receded on both sides leaving a dry pathway across the sea for Moses and his followers to cross safely to the other shore.
+But Moses said to them: "No, my Lord is with me, and He will guide me'" (62).
+As they reached the Red Sea.
+God intervened and directed Moses to strike the water with his staff, and, lo and behold, the water receded on both sides leaving a dry pathway across the sea for Moses and his followers to cross safely to the other shore.
 The Pharaoh and his army duly followed through, but once they had progressed well along the sea bed, the water flooded over them from all sides and they were drowned.
 Thus ended one of the most infamous episodes of man's disingenuous attempts to challenge the sovereignty of God Almighty in the world.